 Apply for a bursary to help with expenses

-If you have secured some unpaid work experience you could be entitled to the B-KEW bursary.
-In addition Go Abroad advertise some funding for international work experience.
-You could also be entitled to the B:KEW bursary if you have found a training opportunity which will enhance your graduate prospects.
+If you have secured some unpaid work experience (within the UK), you could be entitled to the B-KEW bursary.
+Alternatively, Go Abroad advertise some funding for international work experience.

 What can I use the bursary for?

 This bursary will contribute towards out-of-pocket travel expenses.
 Terms and conditions apply.

 In exceptional circumstances, you may also be eligible for additional funds to contribute towards costs incurred by undertaking work experience, for example childcare costs or uniform.